Last Updated: Mar 23, 2018

 Minimum Rocket League Hardware for 60 FPS+

-Our mainstay budget-friendly gaming CPU pick, the Pentium G4560, is called up yet again as there’s nothing that comes close in terms of bang for your buck for most eSports games when aiming for 60FPS.
+Our commonly recommended budget gaming CPU pick, the Pentium G4560, is called up yet again as there’s nothing that comes close in terms of bang for your buck for most eSports games when aiming for 60FPS.

 And when paired with a GTX 1050 2GB you have all the grunt you need to average well over 60FPS on max settings in 1080p (and average ~100 FPS).